xxoocc22/FreedomIntelligence.github.io/_pages/about.md

 6. Core applications of NLP and speech.
 7. LLM applications in other fields.<br><br>

-We are teaching a course "CSC 6201/CIE 6021 Large Language Models", see <a href="CSC 6201/CIE 6021 Large Language Models"> our website </a>
+We are teaching a course  titled "CSC 6201/CIE 6021 Large Language Models", see <a href="CSC 6201/CIE 6021 Large Language Models"> our website </a>.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.